IBM-Cloud/DevOps-Services-Docs/docs/deploy/index.md

 <a name="builds_var"></a>
 ####Environment properties for build scripts
 You can include environment properties within a build job's build shell commands.
-The variables provide access to information about the job's execution environment.
+The properties provide access to information about the job's execution environment.
 For more information, [see Environment properties and resources for the Build &amp; Deploy pipeline][25].

 <a name="deploys"></a>
 ###Deploy jobs